MrHaJu/Code-Institute-Projekt-4-Django-horseplaner/README.md

 ![Likes and comments](https://res.cloudinary.com/db6t1xmmn/image/upload/v1698230392/readme/mcdhqboupfzk95junmkn.png)

-As a user you can write a comment.
-You have to put your email and a comment in the form fields
+As a user, you can write a comment.
+You have to put your email and comment in the form fields

 ![Write comment field](https://res.cloudinary.com/db6t1xmmn/image/upload/v1698220143/readme/h13oirxovcz4rht8dpzl.png)

-As a user you update or delete your own comment
+As a user, you update or delete your own comment

 ![Comments as User](https://res.cloudinary.com/db6t1xmmn/image/upload/v1698220149/readme/vwcqad7ymgyhubbnljia.png)

-As a admin you are able to update and delete every given comment
+As an admin, you are able to update and delete every given comment

 ![Comments as Admin](https://res.cloudinary.com/db6t1xmmn/image/upload/v1698220142/readme/dpmjzzrtngtoc9w7cuz6.png)